 The intervention produced significant improvements in engagement for participant four, with a highly significant deterioration in scores for all five participants on withdrawal of SIT.
 All the participants’ maladaptive behaviour decreased significantly on the introduction of SIT.
 Although there was no significant change to GAS scores for four participants, participant four’s score improved significantly with SIT.
 The withdrawal of SIT resulted in a highly significant deterioration in GAS scores for participants one, two, four and five.
 This study may be the first to suggest that SIT is effective in improving functional performance in adults with a learning disability with a tactile sensory modulation disorder.

 Our two day workshop is a “great opportunity to reflect on clinical practice and learn new skills”.
 Find out more about the application of Ayres’ Sensory Integration beyond childhood to support health and wellbeing.

-This parent and carer online resource and support site, explains how children with trauma might respond and react in difficult situations.
+This parent and carer online resource and support site, explains how children with trauma might respond and react in difficult situations – see this example.

 Beautifully illustrated and easy to read it is a great way to help teachers and other adults, who come into contact with children living with trauma, to understand a little more about what might be going on inside when children are in the protective survival states of fight, flight, freeze or submit.

 Back to school is just around the corner.
 School can be tricky for young people with sensory integration challenges, and especially those first few weeks in a new schools, classrooms, with new teachers and sometimes new classmates.
 New uniforms and shoes can also be a challenge.